 I state the obvious, because the obvious can become so obvious it’s not obvious anymore!
 Ask God to show you the good in the bad.

 Besides, it’s hard to see the bad when you’re staring good straight in the face!
-If we would just stop for a moment and take the time to do be thankful, our complaints would grade away.
+If we would just stop for a moment and take the time to be thankful, our complaints would fade away.